pecheylauren02/humanoid-robot-classroom/README.md

 - **SensorModule:** Simulates environmental awareness and obstacle detection.
 - **InteractionModule:** Facilitates communication between the robot and classroom users, ensuring simulated dialogue.

-These components are designed to reflect the modular structure and flow identified in the UML diagrams, ensuring a strong correspondence between design and implementation.
+These components are designed to reflect the modular structure and flow identified in the UML diagrams, ensuring a strong correspondence between design and implementation (Bennett et al., 2021).

 ---